EESSI/docs/docs/using_eessi/eessi_container.md

 ```
 Using /tmp/eessi.RC6kYEjmSj as tmp storage (add '--resume /tmp/eessi.RC6kYEjmSj' to resume where this session ended).
 ```
+!!!
+Note
+    The parameter after `--resume` (`/tmp/eessi.RC6kYEjmSj`) *will* be different when you run `eessi_container.sh`.
+Scroll back and take note of it.
-Just try the following command to "resume" from the last session. _Note, the parameter after `--resume` is very likely different for your last session.
-Just scroll back and take note of it._
+Try the following command to "resume" from the last session.
 ```
 ./eessi_container.sh --resume /tmp/eessi.RC6kYEjmSj
 ```
 This should run much faster because the container image has been cached in the temporary directory (`/tmp/eessi.RC6kYEjmSj` in the example above).
 You should get to the prompt (`Singularity > ` or `Apptainer > `).
-Now you just have to source again the EESSI init script by running
+Now you only have to source again the EESSI init script by running
 ```
 source /cvmfs/pilot.eessi-hpc.org/latest/init/bash
 ```
+!!!
+Note
-_(Note, the `/tmp/eessi...` directory contains a `home` directory which includes the saved history of your last session.
-Just type `history` to see it.
-You should be able to access it as you would do in a normal terminal session.)_
+    The `/tmp/eessi...` directory contains a `home` directory which includes the saved history of your last session.
+Type `history` to see it.
+You should be able to access it as you would do in a normal terminal session.
 ### List available options for `eessi_container.sh`
 Run `./eessi_container.sh --help` to see a list of available options.
 ```